mkiser/WTFJHT/guide/internet-security.md

 **Using your VPN**.
 Some people leave their VPN on 24/7.
 Others only use it when they're doing something extra private (i.e. porn).
 If you're a normal person using the internet, I'd suggest this rule of thumb: if you're using the internet outside of your home, turn on your VPN.
 Note: if you're going to login to your bank or a financial institution, turn off your VPN – you'll likely get flagged and locked out of your account since you'll appear to be somewhere else in the world.

 **Check it's working**.
 With your VPN connected, head over to [ipleak.net](https://ipleak.net/){:target="_blank"} and see where in the world you're connected.

+## 6/ Scams, Hacks, and Phishing

+Believe it or not, the majority of successful hacks do not need advanced technical skills.
+Phishing is a very popular scam where a hacker will send you a professionally designed email pretending to be a website or service, including a website link for you to follow.
+When you click the link, it will take you to a seemingly legitimate website that asks for your password, ATM pin, or other information.
+But in reality, the website is a fake that collects the private data you mistakenly hand over!

+So how can you protect yourself against these sorts of attacks?
+We have a few pointers that will help you out!

+**Do not login to websites from a link in an email**

+As a rule of thumb, if an email link directs you to a login screen, you should be suspicious.
+It's best to simply go to the website yourself in your browser, login normally, and look for the page the email wanted you to browse.
+An exception is when you reset a password for a site (the website needs to provide a personalized link for you to change your password).
+In this case just make sure that you explicitly requested a password reset.
+And use a unique password just to be safe!

+**Always install software updates as soon as possible**

+Hackers often rely on exploitable vulnerabilities in popular software to target their victims.
+Software developers can quickly become aware of these vulnerabilities and release software updates to fix the issue.
+It's imperative that you keep your software up-to-date so that your apps have the latest security fixes available to you!
+This is easy to do too: when your computer notifies you that there are updates to install, just go ahead and do it.
+Especially make sure to install macOS, iOS, Android, and Windows operating system updates ASAP!

+**Try not to login to websites via Facebook, Twitter, or Google**

+Many websites offer the option of logging in with your social media account rather than having to create an account for the website.
+Although convenient, this presents a huge security risk: how do you know if this site is legitimate?
+By encouraging unsuspecting users to use their social media accounts, a malicious website can easily collect valuable names and passwords.
+It's much safer to just create a new account for the site.

+**Do not trust emails asking for personal information, survey data, or anything else that could reveal info about you, no matter how professional they look**

+The vast majority of websites do not need your personal data to provide their services, so be suspicious if they ask for it (besides, who cares what they want?
+It's not your responsibility to give them anything).
+If you think the request is legitimate, do not follow their supplied link: you should be able to do whatever you have to do by navigating their website in your browser.
+If you can't, they clearly have shitty security practices and you should be suspicious of them in general!

+**Use HTTPS connections whenever possible**

+I have already encouraged you to use the HTTPS Everywhere browser extension.
+When you connect to a website using HTTPS, your browser ensures the site is not a fake by verifying the site's HTTPS certificate is legitimate.
+Because fake sites cannot replicate the expected HTTPS certificate, your browser could give you a warning that a fake site is insecure.
+Trust your browser!
+By installing the HTTPS Everywhere extension, your browser will try to use HTTPS whenever possible, thus offering an easy first-line of defense against phishing scams.

+**Beware public wifi**

+When you are on a wifi network, anyone else using that network can watch or intercept your web traffic (even if it's a password-protected network).
+So an easy phishing scheme could be sitting in a coffee shop and intercepting all requests to facebook.com so everyone sees a fake phishing site instead, thus collecting many people's passwords.
+The absolute best protection is to use a Virtual Private Network to seamlessly encrypt your web traffic so it cannot be intercepted.
+If you're on a phone, try to only use your regularly installed apps for using websites rather than logging in through a browser (since phone browsing is much less secure).

 ## Summary